“Lie back and think of England” was the prominent mindset of many Victorian brides.

 To better understand Victorians and sex, a set of letters and diaries reveal their propriety and perspective of what happens in the boudoir.

 More sheltered than most girls her age, Queen Victoria abided by a strict upbringing dictated by her mother and Sir John Conroy.
-Books, movies, and company were limited in selection.
+Books, entertainment, and company were limited in selection.
 She could not climb the staircase unassisted.
 Nor could she sleep unaccompanied.

 Victoria’s bed resided in her mother’s chambers.
 And that is where it remained until she became queen at eight and ten years of age.